Quest NetVault vs Quest Rapid Recovery comparison

 Find out what your peers are saying about Quest NetVault vs. Quest Rapid Recovery and other solutions.
 Updated: March 2024.

-Quest NetVault is ranked 44th in Backup and Recovery with 3 reviews while Quest Rapid Recovery is ranked 24th in Backup and Recovery with 3 reviews.
+Quest NetVault is ranked 45th in Backup and Recovery with 10 reviews while Quest Rapid Recovery is ranked 24th in Backup and Recovery with 18 reviews.
 Quest NetVault is rated 7.2, while Quest Rapid Recovery is rated 8.8.
-The top reviewer of Quest NetVault writes "Provides alerts regarding pending jobs, but the storage capacity is very low".
-On the other hand, the top reviewer of Quest Rapid Recovery writes "Reliable and has useful VM standby and replication features, with a five-minute RPO and fifteen-minute RTO, and good technical support".
-Quest NetVault is most compared with Veeam Backup & Replication, Veritas NetBackup, Commvault Cloud, Azure Backup and Acronis Cyber Protect, whereas Quest Rapid Recovery is most compared with Veeam Backup & Replication, Dell PowerProtect DD (Data Domain), Azure Backup, Rubrik and Acronis Cyber Protect.
+The top reviewer of Quest NetVault writes "Easy to use, stable, affordable pricing model, and good technical support".
+On the other hand, the top reviewer of Quest Rapid Recovery writes "Allows us to do point-in-time recovery and mount the whole server and saves quite a bit of time".
+Quest NetVault is most compared with Veeam Backup & Replication, Veritas NetBackup, Commvault Cloud, Rubrik and Azure Backup, whereas Quest Rapid Recovery is most compared with Veeam Backup & Replication, Azure Backup, Dell PowerProtect DD (Data Domain), Rubrik and Acronis Cyber Protect.
 See our Quest NetVault vs. Quest Rapid Recovery report.

 See our list of best Backup and Recovery vendors.